HaiJing93/LADP/README.md

 streamlit run appp.py
 ```
 Once running, upload one or more PDF statements in the sidebar, build the index and then chat with the bot in the main window.

+### UI theme

+The app ships with a basic Streamlit theme that reflects the corporate colours `#242459` and white.
+You can adjust these values in `.streamlit/config.toml`.